bibleup/docs/docs/src/guide/README.md

 ```

 ### CDN:
-To use the CDN, you can either import the core ESM build or use `<script>`.
+To use the CDN, you can either import the core ESM build:

 ``` js
 import BibleUp from 'https://cdn.jsdelivr.net/npm/@bibleup/bibleup@1/+esm'